ParaFEM/OpenFPCI/README.md

 ## Description

-This package requires OpenFOAM-Extend, ParaFEM and an external fluid structure interaction library, which can be installed through the following websites.
+This package consists of ParaFEM, OpenFOAM-Extend and FSI Library.
+OpenFPCI can couple the three through plugins.
+The OpenFPCI plugings compromise a series of Fortran subroutines, that used ParaFEM's highly parallel implementation, and a C++ wrapper.

+The repositories of the three software packages are as follows:

 ParaFEM: https://sourceforge.net/projects/parafem/